 Off-Grid Electricity in Hawaii

-Off-grid electricity is legal in Hawaii, and the State is very friendly toward people who want to provide all of their own power needs.
+Off-grid electricity is legal in Hawaii, and the State is very friendly toward people who want to provide their own power needs.
 There are state incentives for solar and wind power systems.
-Also important, the State is very clear about what permits are required and the regulations.
+Also important, the State is very clear about the required permits and the regulations.
 This makes it easy to get your plans approved.